 The Museum of Rural Life is affiliated with the Caroline County Historical Society.
 It houses local historical books, photographs, maps, documents, and artifacts.
 Volunteers, after training, are accepted to be tour guides of the museum.
 Individuals and school groups are invited to tour the Museum.

 Neighbors United to Serve (NUTS) is a volunteer community group of individuals who have served Thanksgiving dinners to Caroline County families every year since 1992.
 We are supported entirely by donations of time, talent and treasure.
 This year we hope to share the blessings of Thanksgiving with 1,100 friends and neighbors.
+To send a request for a thanksgiving dinner please call or email us.
+If you send a request via email, phone or text if the request is able to be approved you will receive a message confirming approval.

 Currently, the North County Clergy, coordinates the following community events: 1.
 A Community Thanksgiving Service with a Soup and Sandwich Fellowship; 2.
 A Community Lenten Series; 3.
 National Day of Prayer Gathering.
 The North County Clergy is also working cooperatively in the following areas: 1.
 Providing a North County Food Pantry at Trinity United Methodist Church in Goldsboro called "Giving Grace".
 2. Providing a monthly meal ministry called Soup's on Us".
 The meal is the 1st Saturday of every month from 11 AM-1 PM at Wheatley Hall at St. Paul's United Methodist Church in Greensboro.
 Although the meal is mostly delivered by volunteers to people in the community, you can also eat in or take out the meal.
 Volunteers are needed to help cook the meal, and to donate food and money to the ministry.
 3. Providing a community cold weather shelter through "Winter Haven."
 The North County Clergy Assn. generally meets for fellowship and business on the last Wednesday of every month (except December, June and July) at the Greensboro Baptist Church Family Life Center at 9:30 AM.
 Officers are Doug Morley, President and Treasurer, Bruce Smart, Vice-President and Larry Hanifee, Secretary.
 For a list of churches in the North County area, contact the President.
 For "Soups on Us" program, contact St. Paul's UMC at 410-482-8170.
 For "Winter Haven", contact Brian Gourley at 410-924-6273